About Us Documentary filming in India

 PROCEDURES FOR FILMING IN INDIA

-1. Prior authorisation of the Indian Government is mandatory for any audio-visual reporting/ shooting of documentary films in India, regardless of their subject, category or duration.
-These include documentary films, reportages, institutional or educational films, television commercials and publicity, or any other audio-visual report meant for public diffusion or telecast.
+1. Prior authorisation of the Indian Government is mandatory for any audio-visual reporting/ shooting of non-fiction reportages or documentary films/ video or photography, internet publication/ new medias, regardless of their subject, category or duration.
+These include videos or images for web-sites, web magazines, documentary films, reportages, institutional or educational films, television commercials and publicity, or any other visual or audio-visual report that may be used for public diffusion or telecast.

-2. All pages of the filming application form have to be printed on the letter-head paper of the company.
-The Undertaking has to be duly signed, dated and stamped.
-Five copies of the duly filled application form and Undertaking have to be submitted to the Embassy of India Paris for processing, after being duly filled by the concerned production agency or individual, and should contain the following information in the order indicated:
+2. All pages of the filming application form have to be printed on the letter-head paper of the company/ association/ production agency.
+The Undertaking, on letterhead paper, has to be duly signed, dated and stamped.
+The scanned copy in colour of the duly filled application form and Undertaking have to be submitted to the Embassy of India Paris by e-mail only for processing, after being duly filled by the concerned production agency or individual, and should contain the following information in the order indicated:

 • Application Form